microsoft/ConversationLearner-Samples/README.md

 ## Prerequisites

-- Invitation to the Project Conversation Learner cloud service -- [request an invitation](https://aka.ms/conversation-learner-request-invite).
+- Invitation to access the Project Conversation Learner cloud service -- [request an invitation](https://aka.ms/conversation-learner-request-invite).

 - Node 8.5.0 or higher and npm 5.3.0 or higher, from https://nodejs.org/en/